 problems in GAMS format.
 The NLPEC solver

-reformulates the complementarity problem as a nonlinear
+reformulates the complementarity problem as a nonlinear optimization problem

-Documentation for GAMS/NLPEC is available on the GAMS Solvers website.
-Details also can be found in papers and technical reports by the
+Documentation for GAMS/NLPEC is available on the GAMS/NLPEC

+webpage.
+Details can also be found in papers and technical reports by the

 The user must submit a model in GAMS